7.0 BEACH REGULATIONS

 7.3 Use of boats and watercraft are subject to the following regulations:

-7.3(b) Motorized and non-motorized watercraft are allowed to launch or return pursuant to the conditions of City Ordinance No. C-93-26.
+(iii) Watercraft are permitted to launch or return pursuant to the conditions of City Code § 8-173.

-7.3(c) The launching area and channel are for launching and returning watercraft only.
-Watercraft may not anchor or interfere with the use of the channel area.
+(iv) The Designated Boat Launching Areas and channels are for launching and returning watercraft only.
+Watercraft may not anchor or interfere with the use of the channel area within the Designated Boat Launching Area.

 7.4 The following beach regulations are intended to reduce safety hazards which may cause injury to beach patrons: